The Perfect Springtime Rocky Mountains Itinerary

 Rocky Mountain National Park is an expansive piece of public land comprising 415 square miles of mountains, 350 miles of trails, scenic drives and more than 50 peaks that are over 12,000 feet.
 The park is only a quick hour and a half drive from Denver.
 It was the fourth most visited US national park in 2020.
 The variety of trails, the views above the treeline, the majestic wildlife and the endless nature makes the Rocky Mountains one of my favorite national parks!

-As of this writing in July 2021, timed entry reservations are required for visiting Rocky Mountain National Park.
-Tickets for the following month go on sale on the first of the month prior. (i.e. tickets for September go on sale August 1).
+As of this writing in January 2022, timed entry reservations are required for visiting Rocky Mountain National Park during the summer months (beginning on May 27, 2022).
+Tickets for the following month go on sale on the first of the month prior. (i.e. tickets for June go on sale May 2nd).
 Reserve your tickets at Recreation.gov.

 The mountains cause unpredictable weather in the Rockies.
 If you want to ensure the entire park is accessible, including the higher elevation areas, visit during peak summer in July or August.